 You've probably experienced watching a movie in an outdoor theater.
 Heck, it wasn't that long ago when drive-ins were the most popular hang-outs for the youth.
 In Europe, in particular, outdoor cinemas are much more common.
 There are so many in this continent that show movies in beautiful gardens, under the stars, and even offer food and cocktails at the same time.
 But have you ever watched a film on the beach?
 As in a full-on cinematic experience by the sea?
 No, then you should check out the special screenings of Cinema Lliure.
 They often hold them by the beaches near Barcelona!

 Source: Cinema Lliure

 You probably want to see your dinner while you eat it.
 The presentation, after all, is a huge part of the fine dining experience.
-But along Passeig de Picasso in Barcelona, a special restaurant keeps their customers in suspense.
+But along Passeig de Picasso in Barcelona, an area the famous painter knows so well, a special restaurant keeps their customers in suspense.
 Dans le Noir offers the very unique experience of dining in the dark.
 Unless you've eaten here before you know what's up, you'll literally won't see what you're eating when you go for dinner here.
 You'll just trust that your waiter got your order right.
 And it's only when you take that first bite will you find out if he did!

 Source: Dans le Noir

 You could say that Barcelona isn't exactly the capital of chocolate.
 Nearby countries such as Belgium and Switzerland, maybe, but Spain, not likely.
 Though the country, as well as the Catalan capital, is well-known for its churros and chocolate treats, that's about it.
 However, just because Barcelona isn't home to the finest chocolates in the world, doesn't mean they don't know their stuff.
 In fact, they even have a full-blown museum dedicated to the treat.
 From its ancient origins to how it became the sweet phenomenon it is now, the Museu de la Xocolata gives you a close look at the history of chocolate.